-As part of ongoing efforts to improve emergency response during wildfire seasons, the City of La Cañada Flintridge is discussing the implementation of a Red Flag No Parking Program.
-The Red Flag No Parking Program was designed in response to past fire events, which highlighted the need for clear access of roads during emergencies.
+As part of ongoing efforts to improve emergency response during wildfire seasons, the City of La Cañada Flintridge will be implementing a No Parking During Red Flag Warning Program.
+The program was designed in response to past fire events, which highlighted the need for clear access of roads during emergencies.
 As the City is located in a Very High Fire Hazard Severity Zone, it’s crucial to have this program in place to safeguard residents to ensure timely evacuations and quick response time of first responders.

 What are Red Flag Warnings?